open-guides/og-search-engineering/README.md

 ### Low-utility documents

 The definition of utility depends highly on the problem domain, so it’s hard to recommend the approaches here.
-Some ideas are: it might be possible to build a utility function for your documents; heuristics might work, or example an image that contains only black pixels is not a useful document; utility might be learned from user behavior.
+Some ideas are: it might be possible to build a utility function for your documents; heuristics might work or, for example, an image that contains only black pixels is not a useful document; utility might be learned from user behavior.

 ### Index construction